lawrencerowland/Ontologies-for-projects/README.md

 # Ontologies for projects
-3rd party ontologies useful for projects
+3rd party ontologies useful for projects.
+All ontology files are stored in the `ontologies` directory.

 ## Website Generation